qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/database.rst

      - [boolean]

        Default: True
-     - Save the layer metadata.
+     - If checked, copies the source layer metadata into the GeoPackage so it becomes the default metadata for the layer.
    * - **Save only selected features**
      - ``SELECTED_FEATURES_ONLY``
      - [boolean]